About Gordonville

 The Gordonville Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Grayson County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Gordonville, Texas residents are available through the local police department and authorized providers in Grayson County.
+Fingerprinting services for Gordonville, Texas residents are available through local police (where present) and authorized providers in Grayson County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Grayson County Sheriff's Office for scheduling and fees.

 To register to vote in Gordonville, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Grayson County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Gordonville, contact the Grayson County Clerk's office for schedules and ballot information.

-Property records for Gordonville, Texas are maintained by the Grayson Tax Assessor-Collector's Office and the Grayson County County Clerk.
+Property records for Gordonville, Texas are maintained by the Grayson Tax Assessor-Collector's Office and the Grayson County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Grayson County, including parcels in Gordonville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Grayson County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Grayson County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Grayson County offices at the county courthouse.
-The Grayson County Treasurer handles property tax payments and tax sale information.
+The Grayson County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Gordonville, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Grayson County Clerk's office issues marriage licenses and maintains marriage records for Grayson County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.